bash-bastion/basalt/docs/reference.md

 ## `package.sh`

 This file is an alternative configuration mechanism kept to preserve backwards compatibility with [Basher](https://github.com/basherpm/basher).
-If you create a `bpm.toml` file, then `package.sh` will NOT be read
+If you create a `basalt.toml` file, then `package.sh` will NOT be read

-Similar to `bpm.toml`, specifying a particular key will cause bpm not to automatically search for files specific to that key.
-For example, if `BASH_COMPLETIONS` is specified, bpm will no longer search for _Bash_ completions in `./completion`, `./completions`, etc.
+Similar to `basalt.toml`, specifying a particular key will cause basalt not to automatically search for files specific to that key.
+For example, if `BASH_COMPLETIONS` is specified, basalt will no longer search for _Bash_ completions in `./completion`, `./completions`, etc.

-Note that unlike Basher, bpm does not source this file.
+Note that unlike Basher, basalt does not source this file.
 It performs single-line regular expression matching and splits the capturing group into an array with `IFS=: read -ra`.
 This was changed to prevent arbitrary code execution by child packages during the installation process

 Example